Fall Match: Academic Requirements, Selection Criteria, and Enrollment Requirements

 Fall Match Dietetic Intern Appointments and Class Entrance Dates

-The academic requirements to be a NewYork-Presbyterian Hospital dietetic intern in preparation to become a Registered Dietitian, requires a minimum of a Baccalaureate Degree from a U.S. regionally accredited college or university or foreign equivalent is required.
+The academic requirements to be a NewYork-Presbyterian Hospital dietetic intern in preparation to become a Registered Dietitian, requires a minimum of a Baccalaureate Degree** from a U.S. regionally accredited college or university or foreign equivalent is required.
 Note: Applicants with degrees from outside the U.S. must provide written verification that their degree is equivalent to a degree from a U.S. regionally accredited college or university.
-A copy of the degree equivalency statement must be uploaded in the supplemental section of the on-line application.
+A copy of the degree equivalency statement must be uploaded in the supplemental section of the online application.
 NewYork-Presbyterian Hospital requires completion of an ACEND accredited Didactic Program in Dietetics.
-(For additional information on how to become a Registered Dietitian, please visit, https://www.eatrightpro.org/about-us).
+(For additional information on how to become a Registered Dietitian, please visit, the Academy of Nutrition and Dietetics website).

 The NewYork-Presbyterian Hospital Dietetic Internship Program will not review the application of a student whose Verification Statement from an accredited Didactic Program in Dietetics is greater than five years old unless the student has taken in the past three years or is currently enrolled in a medical nutrition therapy, nutrition and metabolism or nutrition assessment course from an accredited Didactic Program in Dietetics (either graduate or undergraduate level will be acceptable).

 Results from the Graduate Record Examination are not required.